syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Layouts.md

 ---
 layout: post
-title: Grid Layout | Windows Forms | Syncfusion
+title: Layouts | Windows Forms | Syncfusion
 description: Layouts in pivot grid
 platform: windowsforms
 control: PivotGrid
 documentation: ug
 ---

-# Grid Layout
+# Layouts

-Pivot grid provides support for the following types of layout in order to display the values of pivot items.
+Pivot grid provides support for the following types of layout in order to display the values of pivot fields.

 * Normal Layout
 * Flat Layout

 ## Normal layout

-Normal layout allows the pivot grid control to display both the row values and column values added to it.
+Normal layout allows the pivot grid control to display both the row field values and column field values along with computational field values added to it.
 By default, the normal layout is displayed in pivot grid control.

 ### Hiding subtotals